Skip to Content

 This marks the third year Pitlochry has played host to the Annual Gathering and, so far, the sun has never failed to shine.

-Erica Reid, our Chair, alongside volunteer visitors and QNIS staff, welcomed everyone with open arms.
+Erica Reid, our Chair, alongside volunteer visitors and QNIS staff, were there with a warm welcome for everyone.
 Many attendees made the most of the occasion by extending their stay into a short holiday, enjoying Pitlochry and its surrounding area.
 The stunning Atholl Palace Hotel provided the perfect backdrop, with clear blue skies and mountain views adding to the occasion.

 From the moment everyone arrived, the room was filled with animated conversation, laughter, and the unmistakable warmth of old friendships.
 With an average age of 86, this remarkable group showed that energy and joy certainly don’t fade with the years; friends caught up, shared memories, and made new ones.